ascott1/ethical-web-dev/web-apps-for-everyone/03-accessibility.md

 <input type=“text” name=“password”>
 ```

-Here is one that uses the placeholder to replace the the label:
+Here is one that uses the placeholder to replace the label:

 ```
 <input type=“text” name=“password” placeholder=“Password”>